A GUIDE TO KITCHEN EXTENSIONS

 INSTALLATION & LEAD TIMES

 Undertaking a kitchen extension is a big project with lots of moving parts and so there are many things that could potentially delay your project.
 Careful planning can help to avoid some of these delays but remember that some issues are unavoidable.

 Keep in mind the lead times for your kitchen cabinetry (ours is around 12 weeks).
 It takes time to make a bespoke kitchen as every piece is hand made and finished just for you.
-This also applies to your handles and taps, especially if you are choosing a special finish like brass or gold, which can take up to 12 weeks!
+This also applies to your handles and taps, especially if you are choosing a special finish like brass, which can take up to 12 weeks!
 The more you have decided on and ordered beforehand, the better.
 You don’t want to be disappointed if some products have longer lead times than you are expecting.

 To fit some kitchens (like ours) you’ll need a finished room wall to wall, flooring, electrics and plumbing in place and ideally the room would be decorated so you’re not risking getting paint on your new kitchen.

 Just like in Grand Designs, most window and doors will be made to order, and they will not make them until the space is measurable.
 There can be a lull in projects while you wait for windows to arrive, so keep this in mind when booking a date for your kitchen installation.
 Another common reason for delays to the project, is the drying times for different types of flooring.
-Concrete screed takes roughly 1 day per mm deep and some wooden floors need time to acclimate to your space, this can take 2 weeks.
+Concrete screed takes roughly 1 day per mm deep and some wooden floors need time to acclimate to your space which can take 2 weeks.